Benmcpherson427/cs-30-Major-Project/code 2.md

   }
 }

-function mousePressed() {
+// checked if you clicked a move, and them returned the results to the function above function mousePressed() {
   if (mouseX >= windowWidth*(5/8) && mouseX <= windowWidth && mouseY >= windowHeight*(3/4) && mouseY <= windowHeight && state === "battle") {
     state = "moves";